Jester

 inference_sources = InferenceSources.new(@request,

-lightning.txt0 stars
+lightning.txt0

 PyCodeConf 2011 Lightning Talk Signup